Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 4. Goods, sales (cost and sales).

-7. Economic, financial results (intermediate and final) and the use of profits.
+7. Economic, financial results (interim and final) and use of profits.

 8. Reserves and funds of the enterprise.